ystv/web-api/README.md

 - `/services`
   Internal API that is the main "business logic" for each service web-api provides.
 - `/utils`
-  Provides access to commonly used functions, i.e. cdn, mq, sql
+  Provides access to commonly used functions, i.e. CDN, MQ, SQL

 ### Database info